Eating all the right things, yet still struggling with cravings? It’s time to reset your hunger signals.

 ACT NOW – Keep your sugar intake in check to balance hunger hormones.

-- Snack on protein foods like nuts, a hardboiled egg, natural yoghurt, spirulina truffle balls instead of something too sweet like chocolate chip cookies with your cuppa!
+- Snack on protein foods like nuts and seeds, spirulina truffle balls instead of something too sweet like chocolate chip cookies with your cuppa!

 - Go for water, herbal tea or coconut water instead of fruit juice or sports drinks.